Schizophrenia

 Experiencing psychosis often leaves its mark on you, even if the symptoms have long gone.
 Schizophrenia can make you feel insecure and reduce your self-confidence.
 But some people can get along fine and live a normal life again after a psychotic episode.

 Others need a lot of help because the disease continuously limits what they can do.
-Many people have particular trouble managing their daily life alone and getting a job.
-They have difficulty finding friends, tend to have conflicts with others, and often avoid contact with the outside world.
-It is more common for them to drop out of school or university, be unemployed, move down the social ladder due to low-paid jobs, or retire early.
+Many people have particular trouble managing their daily life alone and getting (or keeping) a job.
+They have difficulty making friends, tend to have conflicts with others, and often avoid contact with the outside world.
+It is more common for them to drop out of school or university, be unemployed, have low-paid jobs or retire early.
 The "schizophrenia" often comes with a stigma too.

 Diagnosis

 To find out whether it's schizophrenia, the doctor will talk to the person and their loved ones, and also observe the person's behavior.
 Physical and neurological examinations, as well as scans, may be done too – mainly to rule out other causes of the symptoms.
-Other possible causes include conditions of the nervous system and alcohol or drug abuse.
+Other possible causes include nervous system diseases and alcohol or drug abuse.

-It is not always easy to tell the difference between signs of schizophrenia and “normal” behavior or plausible reactions to certain experiences.
-In teenagers, it can be difficult to tell apart schizophrenic symptoms from severe developmental problems.
+It is not always easy to tell the difference between signs of schizophrenia and “normal” behavior or understandable reactions to certain experiences.
+In teenagers, it can be difficult to tell apart schizophrenia symptoms from severe developmental problems.
 Certain symptoms can also be caused by drug abuse or other diseases like depression or anxiety.
 So it's very important to have a thorough examination by psychiatrists and psychotherapists.

 Treatment

-Treatment should be mostly based on the needs of the affected person.
+Treatment should be mostly based on the needs of the person with schizophrenia.
 But it's often not possible to fully involve someone who is going through their first acute psychotic episode.
 It is easier to plan continued treatment together when the acute symptoms have improved.
 The earlier and more effectively the symptoms are treated, the greater the chances of a better course of the disease.

 The treatment and support options include: